Map of Spain Wine Regions

 Key Grapes: Palomino, Listán Negro, Callet

-The Islands of Spain offer a wide range of wines from Listán Negro-based reds to sweet whites made with Moscatel.
+The Islands of Spain offer a wide range of wines, from reds from Listán Negro to sweet whites made with Moscatel.
 Wines from the Canary Islands are perceived as gritty and rustic because of the volcanic soils.

-Currently, there are few exporters of the rare island wines.
+Currently, there are few exporters of these rare island wines.
 Perhaps it’s a reason to make the trek.

 Sources